Tulips01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories and sub-directories in the current director
+script that counts the number of directories and sub-directories in the current directory